llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/60_SOFTWARE_software_architecture_maintenance_area.md

 # General Overview:

+In this part it is explained how the system for module 1 and 2 works.

 ## Responsibilities of overall managing the chargers
+There are 3 main tasks that have to be accomplished :

-**TASK 1**- Evaluating the april tag’s position in order to understand in which direction the duckiebot went
+**TASK 1**- Evaluating the april tag’s position in order to understand in which direction the duckiebot went and where the reference tags are located.
-**TASK 2**- Gathering information on charger sizes and finding the next charger a duckiebot newly arriving the maintenance area should go
+**TASK 2**- Gathering information on charger sizes and finding the next free charger a duckiebot newly arriving the maintenance area should go
 **TASK 3**- Selecting the frequency with which the LED should blink

 In Modul 1, all the responsibilities are done by the charging manager.